DulanHewage/puppeteer-infinite-scroller/README.md

 ## Options

-The following options can be configured when using the `scrapeInfiniteScroller` function:
+The following options can be configured when using the `puppeteerInfiniteScroller` function:

 - `scrollDelay` (optional): Milliseconds between scrolls.
 Default is 1000ms.
 - `itemCount` (optional): Number of items to scrape.
 Default is 10.